Mapping migration

 os.makedirs(data_dir, exist_ok=True)

-Track observations of Taciyagnunpa across the different ecoregions of North America!
+Track observations of Taciyagnunpa across different ecoregions!
 You should be able to see changes in the number of observations in each ecoregion throughout the year.

 Download and save ecoregion boundaries